 [ Overview | Products | Solutions | Publications | Personnel | Contact Information ]

-The Method of Moments in Electromagnetics, Second Edition, is an introductory-level textbook that introduces the Method of Moments as applied to electromagnetic problems.
+The Method of Moments in Electromagnetics, Third Edition, is a graduate-level textbook that introduces the Method of Moments as applied to electromagnetic problems.
 It presents practical, up-to-date information for the student or engineer in the field of computational electromagnetics (CEM).

 From the publisher's website: